 Section 8(a) competition

-FAR 6.204 allows contracting officers to limit competition to eligible 8(a) firms without separate justification, except for sole source awards over $25 million.
+FAR 6.204 allows contracting officers to limit competition to eligible 8(a) firms without additional justification, except for sole source awards over $30 million.

 Overview

-FAR 6.204 authorizes contracting officers to restrict competition to eligible 8(a) participants in order to meet statutory requirements under section 8(a) of the Small Business Act.
-This section clarifies that when a procurement is set aside for 8(a) competition, no separate justification or determination and findings (J&A or D&F) is required under FAR Part 6.
-However, for sole source 8(a) awards exceeding $25 million, additional requirements under FAR 6.302-5 and 6.303-1 apply.
-The regulation directs users to Subpart 19.8 for further details on 8(a) procedures and eligibility.
+FAR 6.204 allows contracting officers to restrict competition for certain federal contracts exclusively to eligible participants in the Small Business Administration’s (SBA) 8(a) Business Development Program.
+This supports statutory requirements to promote small business participation, particularly for disadvantaged businesses.
+The section clarifies that when limiting competition to 8(a) firms, contracting officers do not need to prepare a separate justification or determination and findings under FAR Part 6.
+However, for sole source 8(a) awards exceeding $30 million, additional requirements under FAR 6.302-5 and 6.303-1 apply.

 Key Rules